-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all eight nominees for director, "For" approval of the Company's 2018 Equity Incentive Plan, "For" the approval of the compensation of our named executive officers as disclosed in this proxy statement, and "For" ratification of selection by the Audit Committee of the Board of Directors of BDO USA, LLP as independent registered public accounting firm of the Company for its fiscal year ending 2018.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all nine nominees for director, "For" approval of the Company's 2018 Equity Incentive Plan, as amended, to, among other items, increase the number of shares of common stock reserved for issuance thereunder by 2,000,000 shares, "For" the approval of the compensation of our named executive officers as disclosed in this proxy statement, and "For" ratification of selection by the Audit Committee of the Board of Directors of BDO USA, LLP as independent registered public accounting firm of the Company for its fiscal year ending 2019.
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.